toralf/torutils/README.md

 If all works fine then run the script again with `start` instead `test` and persist the filter rules, e.g. under Debian into `/etc/iptables/`.

-But if the above doesn't work for you then please stop it and restore the previous state:
+However, if the above doesn't work for you then please stop it and restore the previous state:

 ```bash
 sudo ./ipv4-rules.sh stop